mmontossi/slugs/README.md

 # Slugs

-Minimalistic slugs inspired in friendly_id for rails.
+Manages slugs for records with minimal efford in rails.

 ## Install